BG3-RAW-Mods/bg3-RAW-addon/README.md

 I recommend using [BG3ModManager](https://github.com/LaughingLeader/BG3ModManager).
 I would put RAW mods on the bottom of order list, just before CompatibilityFramework.

+Classes PAKs (monk, druid) should be installed after RAW-addon.
+Only install them if you want these classes changes.

 ## User-config

 You can create this file if it doesn't exist: `%localappdata%\Larian Studios\Baldur's Gate 3\Script Extender\ModOptions.json`.